First App

 Output: Hello, World!

-To try code interactively with multi-line input, tab completion, and history, use the Interactive REPL: run tish with no arguments.
+To try code interactively with multi-line input, tab completion, and history, use the Interactive REPL: run tish with no arguments in a normal terminal (stdin is a TTY).

 Compile to native binary